Astropilot/ValheimTooler/README.md

   * Inflict damage to a player (ignores the no-pvp mode)
   * Kill all entities except players
   * Kill all players
+  * Auto-pin on the minimap the deposits
   * Send a event message to all players (the yellow one on the middle of the screen)
   * Send a chat message as any username
-  * A ESP for players, monsters, pickables, deposits and drops
+  * A ESP for players, monsters, pickables, deposits and drops with radius setting

 **⚠️ Warning ⚠️**: On each feature that allows you to choose a player, the list will only include players who are at a certain distance from you (quite large but not the whole map for all that).
 This is not a personal choice but a technical limitation of the game.
 Until I find a way to get around it (if possible) this behavior will remain.